ED209Repo/AnyPick/README.md

-# anypickdemo
+# AnyPick

-A new Flutter project.
+A Flutter app for food ordering.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is Flutter application for food ordering for near-by restaurents.

 A few resources to get you started if this is your first Flutter project: